dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

 */usr/path/to/METplotpy-x.y.z*  if the source code was downloaded as a zip or gzip'd tar file from the Release link of the Github repository.
 The *x.y.z* is the release number.

-The Hovmoeller plot utilizes YAML configuration files to indicate where input data is located and to set plot attributes.
+The Hovmoeller plot utilizes YAML configuration files to indicate where input data is located and to set plot attributes, and logging preferences.
 YAML is a recursive acronym for “YAML Ain’t Markup Language” and according to yaml.org, it is a “human-friendly data serialization language”.